lightstep/terraform-lightstep-aws-dashboards/modules/sqs-dashboard/README.md

-# Lightstep AWS SQS Dashboard
+# Cloud Observability AWS SQS Dashboard

-This module provisions a Lightstep dashboard for Amazon SQS.
+This module provisions a Cloud Observability dashboard for Amazon SQS.